ennova/postmarkdown/readme.md

 To link to the feed in your app, simply use the route helper: `<%= link_to 'RSS Feed', posts_feed_path %>`

-## Built-in Theme

-Postmarkdown comes with minimal built-in theme for your convenience.
-To turn on the theme, add the following to an initializer (`config/initializers/postmarkdown.rb`):

-    Postmarkdown::Config.options[:use_theme] = true

 ## Customizing the layout

-By default, Postmarkdown will use your application's default layout, but if you wish to use a specific custom layout, you can set the following configuration in an initializer, as above:
+By default, Postmarkdown will use your application's default layout, but if you wish to use a specific custom layout, you can set the following configuration in an initializer (`config/initializers/postmarkdown.rb`):

     Postmarkdown::Config.options[:layout] = 'layout_name'

+### Built-in Theme

+Postmarkdown comes with minimal built-in theme for your convenience.

+    Postmarkdown::Config.options[:layout] = 'postmarkdown'

 ## Customizing Routes